Hurence/logisland/logisland-components/logisland-gateway-historian/src/integration-test/resources/http/grafana/query/testMaxDataPoints/README.md

 maxDataPoints: 6 -> 5 points from buckets of size 8
 maxDataPoints: 5 -> 5 points from buckets of size 8

+The advantage would be to return more point even if one bucket may be oversized.

 # Best solution in my opinion

 I think the better choice is to uniform buckets if possible and if not defined buckets of different size but with few difference in size.
 Unless maybe the user ask for a specific bucket size.
 This is not yet implemented for simplicity.
-This would give something like that :
+This would give something like that (I did not implement this yet) :

 maxDataPoints: 39 -> 1 points from buckets of size 2, 38 points from buckets of size 1
 maxDataPoints: 35 -> 5 points from buckets of size 2, 30 points from buckets of size 1